 It is possible for chemical cleaners to make a clogged pipe even more troublesome.
 How so?
 When the cleaner finally punches a hole inside the clog, the dislodged mass sometimes moves down the pipe just to re-form again in the following weeks.
 In some cases, cleaners may cause a relative soft clog to congeal, hardening in place for even stronger blockage.

 Chemical cleaning products work best against blockage that hasn’t fully matured (clogged the pipe).
 Just as delaying HVAC or residential roofing service can make repairs harder, waiting too long to treat a clog often makes chemical cleaning impractical.

 The best defense against clogs is an aggressive offense!
 If you notice that your tub, sink, or toilet is starting to experience slower draining, it’s time to clean.
 For your sink and tub/shower drains, try this home style de-clogging recipe.
 Start by gently pouring boiling water down the affected drain.
 Next, pour half a cup of baking soda down the drain.
 This begins the loosing process, plus it absorbs nasty odors created by the blockage.

 Five minutes later, chase that baking soda with a 50/50 solution of hot water and white vinegar.
 These react with the baking soda and dislodge the sludge.
 Just make sure the drain is covered!
 End your cleaning with another pot of boiling water.

 Need a Professional Plumber?

-If you need help dealing with clogged pipes in Canton and Woodstock, GA or a nearby community, our team at 1st Plumber To Call, Inc. would love to help!
+If you need help dealing with clogged pipes in Canton, GA or a nearby community, our team at 1st Plumber to Call would love to help!
 We’ve helped countless homeowners find lasting relief for their busted pipes, clogs, and other common plumbing headaches.
-Schedule your personal service at today!
+Schedule your personal service at (404) 758-6237 today!